-- ARC-County payments will be calculated based on the physical location of the farm, not the administrative county. - USDA Risk Management Agency (RMA) yields per planted acre will be used as the first source of county-yield information to set revenue guarantees and calculate payments. - A separate irrigated and dryland ARC-County guarantee and payment will be calculated in EVERY county - For those counties in which there are limited data for a practice, other sources of yield information such as representative farms in adjacent counties or the crop reporting district will be used to determine a county yield that is representative of the applicable practice. - The Effective Reference Price (as defined earlier) will be used to substitute low prices in the 5-year history of MYA prices.
-The ARC-CO program will then use an Olympic average of the last 5 years of MYA prices after these substitutions are made to set the price side of the ARC-County guarantee. - The benchmark yield to set the ARC-County guarantee will again be an Olympic average of the last 5 years of county yields, but low years will be replaced by 80% of the transitional yield, AND a trend-adjustment factor will be applied. - USDA Farm Service Agency (FSA) will be required to publish the source of data used to calculate the county yield along with the number and outcome of occurrences in which that yield was reviewed, changed, or determined not to change. - Approved insurance providers (AIP's) will be required to submit producer yields 30 days after the final reporting date, hopefully speeding up the process of publishing a county yield value and allowing producer and lenders to estimate an ARC payment for cash flow purposes.
+- ARC-County payments will be calculated based on the physical location of the farm, not the administrative county. - USDA Risk Management Agency (RMA) yields per planted acre will be used as the first source of county-yield information to set revenue guarantees and calculate payments. - The benchmark yield to set the ARC-County guarantee will again be an Olympic average of the last 5 years of county yields, but low years will be replaced by 80% of the transitional yield, AND a trend-adjustment factor will be applied. - USDA Farm Service Agency (FSA) will be required to publish the source of data used to calculate the county yield along with the number and outcome of occurrences in which that yield was reviewed, changed, or determined not to change. - Approved insurance providers (AIP's) will be required to submit producer yields 30 days after the final reporting date, hopefully speeding up the process of publishing a county yield value and allowing producer and lenders to estimate an ARC payment for cash flow purposes.
 This is particularly helpful for wheat, meaning that the yield and price for ARC should be known by July 1, allowing farmers and lenders to have a very good estimate of their ARC payment for wheat several months before the end of the marketing year, June 30 for wheat.

-The Marketing Assistance Loans (MAL) and Loan Deficiency Payments (LDP) payments are no longer counted towards the \$125,000 payment limit for ARC and PLC programs.
-Loan rates have increased to the following:
+The Marketing Assistance Loans (MAL) and Loan Deficiency Payments (LDP) programs remain the same with rates increasing to the following: